qdrant/landing_page/qdrant-landing/content/documentation/concepts/snapshots.md

 *Available as of v0.8.5*

 Sometimes it might be handy to create snapshot not just for a single collection, but for the whole storage, including collection aliases.
 Qdrant provides a dedicated API for that as well.
-It is similar to collection-level snapshots, but does not require `collecton_name`:
+It is similar to collection-level snapshots, but does not require `collection_name`.

+<aside role="status">Whole storage snapshots can be created and downloaded from Qdrant Cloud, but you cannot restore a Qdrant Cloud cluster from a whole storage snapshot since that requires use of the Qdrant CLI.
+You can use <a href="/documentation/cloud/backups/">Backups</a> instead.</aside>

 ### Create full storage snapshot